bdmostafa/webpack-babel-boilerplate/README.md

+common js modular pattern (used by Node js internal)

 Some workflow tools - webpack, gulp, grunt etc.

 Webpack is to fix the issues as like huge coding on one file, debugging issue, multiple scripts (single responsibility principal), multiple request handling in index.html file, bandwidth loss, slowing the application